amd/ryzen-ai-documentation/docs/relnotes.rst

 - TF1 Quantizer

-  - Update shift_bias constraints for IPU workflow.
+  - Update shift_bias constraints for NPU workflow.
   - Bugfixes:

     - Fix a bug in fast_finetune when the 'input_node' and 'quant_node' are inconsistent.